TimHansell/babysitter/README.md

 ```

 ## Potential Enhancements
-The program could be enhanced by adding an API for defining families and their priceing structure.

-Also including a way to redefine the babysitting hour range, rather than have it hard coded.
+Including a way to redefine the babysitting hour range, rather than have it hard coded.